Chris Choe

 Default Image

-Chris Choe is a doctoral student who studies American political development from the Gilded Age through the New Deal Era.
-He is interested in applying business-historical methods to questions of political and diplomatic history, focusing on institutional changes to administrative apparatuses as a modification of Alfred Chandler's thesis in Strategy and Structure
+Chris Choe is a doctoral candidate who studies American political development and US empire.
+He is interested in applying business-historical methods to questions of political and diplomatic history, focusing on institutional change to administrative apparatuses as a modification of Alfred Chandler's thesis in Strategy and Structure

-He earned his B.A. in History at the University of California, Los Angeles, where he worked primarily with Professor Mary Yeager.
-His honors thesis, "Growing Pains: The Innovative Synthesis of Corporate Rivalries," is a comparative business history of the rivalry between the Ford Motor Company and the General Motors Corporation in the 1920s-1930s and the rivalry between the United Parcel Service and the U.S. Postal Service in the 1970s-1990s.
-This research rejects Chandler's explanation for Ford Motor Company's declining market share after 1927 and Schumpeterian creative destruction.
+He earned his BA in History at the University of California, Los Angeles, where he worked with Professor Mary Yeager to produce his honors thesis, "Growing Pains: The Innovative Synthesis of Corporate Rivalries," a comparative business history of the rivalry between the Ford Motor Company and the General Motors Corporation in the 1920s-1930s and the rivalry between the United Parcel Service and the US Postal Service in the 1970s-1990s.
+This research rejects Chandler's explanation for Ford Motor Company's declining market share after 1927 and challenges Schumpeterian creative destruction.

-He earned his M.A. in History at the University of Georgia, under the supervision and direction of Professor Stephen Mihm.
-His thesis, "Under New Management: U.S. Administration of the Panama Canal Zone, 1904-14," analyzes the changes to the institutional structure of the American governing regime on the Canal Zone.
-By comparing American control to French control in the 1870s and to the longer history of infrastructural development in the nineteenth-century United States, this research underscores the peculiarity of this experiment in state control and the ways the Panama Canal symbolized developments in the public/private distinction, the administrative state, and imperialism at the turn of the twentieth century.
+He earned his MA in History at the University of Georgia, under the supervision of Professor Stephen Mihm.
+His thesis, "Under New Management: U.S. Administration of the Panama Canal Zone, 1904-14," analyzes the changes to the institutional structure of the governing regime on the Canal Zone.
+By comparing American construction to the French period in the 1870s--and to the longer history of infrastructural development in the nineteenth-century United States--this research underscores the peculiarity of this experiment in state control and the ways the Panama Canal symbolized developments in the public/private distinction, the administrative state, and imperialism at the turn of the twentieth century.

 Research Interests: